jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 50G2P - High current trip
 50G5P - CLPU
 50G6P - Minimum trip (same as 51 min. trip), only used for CLPU natural restoration, not used for tripping

+NOT (3PO OR SPO) AND NOT (SV13 AND SV41T) OR (3PO OR SPO) AND (SPO AND NOT SV13 AND SV01T OR SV13 AND SV41T) # CLOSE LED ON EXTERNAL PANEL
+- ALL CLOSED AND